PacktPublishing/The-Complete-Metasploit-Guide/README.md

 * Customize Metasploit modules to modify existing exploits
 * Explore the steps involved in post-exploitation on Android and mobile platforms

-## Instructions and Navigations
-* All of the code is organized into folders.
-Chapter17, Chapter19, Chapter20, Chapter21, Chapter22 does not contain code files.

 ### Hardware Requirements
 For an optimal student experience, we recommend the following hardware configuration:
 * **Processor**: Intel Core i5 or equivalent